tsallc/phonelist/REFACTOR_PLAN.md

 # Refactoring Plan: Contact Directory V2 - Operational Graph Model

-**Status Note (YYYY-MM-DD): This refactor plan is currently PAUSED.** Phase 0 (Analysis, Planning, Data Extraction) is complete.
-The initial merged data exists in `src/data/canonicalContactData.json` (initialized from `reference_example.json`).
-A supporting utility (`phonelist-canonicalizer`) has been built to validate this data and provide a stop-gap CSV export/import workflow for O365 sync.
-Phase 1 of the React app refactor (implementing schemas and reading this data) can begin once decided, but the logic to *generate* the merged data described below is **not** being implemented by the current utility script.
+**Status Note (2024-05-26): The React app refactoring has made significant progress.** Phase 0 (Analysis, Planning, Data Extraction) and Phase 1 (Foundational Graph Schema) are complete.
+The merged data exists in `src/data/canonicalContactData.json`, and we have implemented a data access layer with Zod schema validation, a context provider with feature toggling, reusable UI components, and a main page component.
+The supporting canonicalizer utility script is functional and provides validation, CSV export, and selective update capabilities.
+The application now successfully loads the canonical data with proper error handling and fallback mechanisms.

 **1. Vision & Goals:**